JaaronBC/JaaronBC.github.io/essays/final-project.md

      - Instructions
      - Authors projected cost/difficulty
 4. use case ideas:
-   - User goes to logins in the landing page
+   - User goes to logins in the landing page, logs in/signs up, gets home page
-   -
+   - User uploads a new recipe to be displayed
+   - User can find and save recipes that interest them
 5. beyond basics
    - Rating system for recipes
    - direct message system if a student has a question to another student
    - Search system to find specific recipes/genres
-   -